-Zero Waste is a long term goal.
-It also represents the commitment to continuously reduce waste that is sent to landfill or incinerator.
-As well, it is a philosophy that requires us to critically look at the whole process from how things are designed to how they are consumed and disposed of.
-In a Zero Waste system, used materials are being recovered for reuse, and minimum waste is being sent to landfill.
-A Zero Waste program can positively impact climate change and help address health risk.
+Zero Waste is a long-term goal.
+It also represents the commitment to continuously reduce waste that is sent to landfills or incinerators.
+As well, it is a philosophy that requires us to critically look at the whole process from how things are designed to show how they are consumed and disposed of.
+In a Zero Waste system, used materials are being recovered for reuse, and minimum waste is being sent to landfills.
+A Zero Waste program can positively impact climate change and help address health risks.
 It can also help us save money.
-Waste can be valuable resources.
+Waste can be a valuable resource.
 By re-designing the life cycle of resources, it is more likely that waste is recovered and turned into resources for further use.
 A Zero Waste system requires sustainability policies, infrastructure and programs to empower citizens to act responsibly.

 For information on how to sort your waste, visit the “What Goes Where” FAQ.